Thinesh0521/Scratchcard-generator/ReadMe.md

 This project is primarily concerned with deploying the application.

 For this project, I should have:
--Kanban Board: Jira
+- Kanban Board: Jira
--Version Control: GIT & GITHUB
+- Version Control: GIT & GITHUB
--CI Server: Jenkins
+- CI Server: Jenkins
--Configuration Management: Ansible
+- Configuration Management: Ansible
--Cloud Server: Google Cloud Platform (GCP) Virtual Machines
+- Cloud Server: Google Cloud Platform (GCP) Virtual Machines
--Containerisation: Docker
+- Containerisation: Docker
--Orchestration Tool: Docker Swarm
+- Orchestration Tool: Docker Swarm
--Reverse Proxy: NGINX
+- Reverse Proxy: NGINX

 [Back To The Top](#scratchcard-generator)